Skip to content

 2. How much are you committing, and where is the money coming from?

-- Over S$200k: SSB caps at S$200,000 per person across all issues, so amounts beyond that go into T-bills, SGS bonds, or other instruments.
+• Over S$200k: SSB caps at S$200,000 per person across all issues, so amounts beyond that go into T-bills, SGS bonds, or other instruments.
+SGS in particular has no per-investor cap and offers tenors out to 50 years if you want to lock in rates for the long run (with the trade-off that prices move before maturity).

 3. What’s your view on rates?

-- You think rates will fall: SSB may be attractive, because the 10-year step-up lets you lock in some of today’s levels for a decade.
-T-bills will reprice lower at each auction as rates fall.
+• You think rates will fall: SSB’s 10-year step-up schedule locks in today’s issuance levels for a decade, while T-bills reprice lower at each auction as rates fall.

 Worked comparison with current rates